MySecurityRepo/security-writeups/Hack The Box Machines/CodePartTwo.md

 ![diagram](../images/CodePartTwo_escpayload1.png)

 The error suggests that this process cannot spawn a terminal process, indeed we can see that the payload is trying to open an sh shell.
 If we replace the payload with something which runs on the background it could work.
-At first i tried with netcat, but the nc on the target doesn't provide the -e option to spawn /bin/bash, so you would have to transfer nc from your attack machine (or use another payload).
+At first i tried with netcat, but the nc on the target doesn't provide the "-e" option to spawn /bin/bash, so you would have to transfer nc from your attack machine (or use another payload).
 With this final payload i got the root shell on my listener:

 ![diagram](../images/CodePartTwo_escpayload2.png)

+I hope you enjoyed, Bye.